Lalena Shaver Lalena Shaver

 I spent hours in my high school counselor's office.
 Talking, sharing, looking for something I could only call hope.
 I didn't have a word for what I was looking for then.
 I just knew I was looking.
 I knew there was something more than what I had been handed and I was desperate to find it.

 The low self-esteem created a ceiling I couldn't see clearly but ran into constantly.
 I could move — God, I could move, I was good at moving, at picking up and going somewhere new and starting over with a clean slate.
 But I could only go so far.
-The semester I started but couldn't finish.
+The semesters in college I started but couldn't finish.
 The relationship that ended at eighteen months because something in me didn't know how to stay past the point where being truly known became possible.
 The yes I wanted to say but found a no coming out of my mouth instead because wanting something and believing you deserved it were two completely different things and I had only ever managed the first one.

 It wasn't until much later that I understood the difference.

-Krista understood it before I did, I think.
+My cosmic soul sister, Krista understood it before I did, I think.
 We met in Yellowstone — she was everything I was not.
 Bold where I was quiet.
 Unafraid to say exactly what she was thinking or feeling while I was still measuring every word against what people might think of me.
 She valued academia and committed to it completely — four-year degree, then her master's.
 She wanted children and had two extraordinary daughters.
 She knew what she wanted and moved toward it with a directness I could only watch and quietly marvel at.

 We had the same wounds underneath.
 The same complicated mothers, the same difficult childhoods, the same things we were both trying to outrun or overcome.
 But she had found a way to move through the world as though she was allowed to be in it.
 As though she had already settled the question of her own worthiness.